Project: FTC-Compliant Protection Plan Flow

 Dual Flow Design Approach

-1. Sales associates initiate the offer
+1. Sales associates initiate the offer in the portal

 Outcomes: